Cosmin1907/Project4-Restaurant-On-The-Sea/TESTING.md

 Steps:

-1. Navigate to [page]() - Login if prompted.
+1. Navigate to [Restaurant-On-The-Sea](https://project4-restaurant-booking-cacc3b345e08.herokuapp.com/) - and Login.
+2. Click Book a Table
 2. Enter the following:
-    - Name:
+    - Name: Cosmin
+    - Phone No: E.164 complient format number
     - Date: Any future date
+    - Time slot: Any future drop down field
-    - No Of Guests:
+    - No Of Guests: 2
+    - Booking notes (as an optional field)

 3. Click book

 Expected:

+- Form successfully submits and a message is shown to alert the user of successful booking.

 Actual:

+- Form successfully submits and a message is shown to alert the user of successful booking.

 <hr>